mazzasaverio/fastapi-your-data/README.md

 # FastAPI Your Data

-I am starting this project with the idea of continuously building and improving a methodology and basic structure that allows for the effective organization and historical storage of data of interest.
-This includes managing the data and having it ready for use in various projects.
+I am starting this project with the goal of continuously learning, building, and enhancing a methodology and foundational structure to effectively archive data of interest and utilize it in production.
+The idea is to maintain a sufficiently general structure and use this repository as a laboratory to understand mechanisms, concepts, and to have a starting template for various configurations.

 The concept is to let myself be guided by the following principles (subjective) and see if I can find a methodology that works for me (though I hope it will be inspirational or at least useful to others).